all-hw/ci-demo/README.md

 ### Microspeech Application

-Microspeech source code available on the [Alif's GitHub page](https://github.com/arashed-alif/VHT-TFLmicrospeech).
-You can get the source code using following commands:
+Microspeech source code is available on [Alif's GitHub page](https://github.com/arashed-alif/VHT-TFLmicrospeech).
+You can get the source code using the following commands:

 ```text
 git clone https://github.com/arashed-alif/VHT-TFLmicrospeech